KricejJanezMartin/rh_starter/README.md

   ```bash
   kubectl port-forward service/rh-starter-webservice 8080:5000
   ```
-  - Service is now avaliable on the URL  `http://localhost:8080/`
+  - Webservice of fetched data is now avaliable on the URL  `http://localhost:8080/`

 ## Deployment CLI